-E. Closing Argument [9 minutes, including up to 5 minutes for Plaintiff/Prosecution's Rebuttal]
+E. Closing Argument [14 minutes cumulative for the Opening and the Closing, including up to 5 minutes for Plaintiff/Prosecution's Rebuttal]

 After the witnesses have testified and the evidence has been presented, each side is given an opportunity to make one final plea to the jury.
 Your final summation is known as the closing argument.
 In AMTA, the Prosecution/Plaintiff presents first, followed by the Defense.
 If the Plaintiff/Prosecution elects, it may speak one final time in a rebuttal after the Defense closing.